benrgreene/WordPress-Theme/README.md

 In the theme settings there are a couple things to set:

 * A list of post types, and what style to display them as.

+## Filters

+* `brg/displayed_member_fields`: returns array of ACF field slugs which are displayed on the user account pages.